January 15, 2026

 - Savings: $75,000–$127,500 that stays invested and compounds

-For younger investors starting with smaller amounts, traditional advisors weren't even an option.
+For younger investors starting with smaller amounts, traditional advisors weren’t even an option.
 Most required $100,000 minimums.
-Technology eliminated minimums entirely—you can start with $100 or even $1, making investing without a traditional advisor accessible to everyone regardless of starting capital.
+Technology eliminated those barriers entirely — you can start with $100 or even $1.
+For a full breakdown of getting started, see our investment fundamentals guide for beginners.

 The Accessibility Problem